blackmetaldart/THE-HUDDLE/README.md

 # THE-HUDDLE

-### A FULL-STACK FOOTBALL FAN CHAT APPLICATION THAT USES HTML, CSS, AND JAVASCRIPT ON THE CLIENT-SIDE AND JAVA/POSTGRESQL ON THE SERVER-SIDE.
+> A FULL-STACK CHAT APPLICATION FOR FOOTBALL FANS.
+IT USES HTML, CSS, AND JAVASCRIPT ON THE CLIENT-SIDE AND JAVA/POSTGRESQL ON THE SERVER-SIDE.

 ### BRIEF DESCRIPTION
 American football isn’t just a game.
 It is a battle between 22 evenly divided players.
 It requires immense strength, explosive power, agility, speed, and mental toughness.
 The sport is held dear by beloved fans that span the globe.
 And now, with The Huddle, fans can come together to share their opinions on the teams they champion.